notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 * *"Virtual Tunnel Interface (VTI) and route-based site-to-site VPN"*

+# Manage FTD on a data interface

+From [Cisco Firepower Release Notes, Version 6.7.0, Features and Functionality][6]

+* *"You can now configure FMC management of the FTD on a data interface instead of using the dedicated management interface.
+This feature is useful for remote deployment when you want to manage the FTD at a branch office from an FMC at headquarters and need to **manage the FTD on the outside interface**."*
+* *"FMC access on a data interface is not supported with clustering or high availability."*

 # SSH Decryption

 [ENH: Add SSH decryption on the Firepower (CSCvj90930)][7]